temcocontrols/woo-variations-table/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Add min and max html attributes to the qty input from the variation data.
+* Add actions before and after the variations table.

 = 2.2.3 =
 * Use the native WooCommerce error message in case of added quantity of an item exceeded the available stock qty.